Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 * The structure file (*.tpr) -- *.tpr used as input in mdrun program for MD simulation
 * An index file (*.ndx) -- *.ndx file containing the receptor and ligand in separated groups
 * Receptor and ligand group numbers in the index file
-* A trajectory file (*.xtc, *.pdb, *.crd) -- final MD trajectory, fitted and with no pbc.
+* A trajectory file (*.xtc, *.pdb, *.trr) -- final Gromacs MD trajectory, fitted and with no pbc.
-* An input parameters file (*.in) -- input file containing all the specification regarding the type of calculation that is going to be performed
+* An input parameters file (*.in) -- input file containing all the specifications regarding the type of calculation that is going to be performed

+_See a detailed list of all the flags in gmx_MMPBSA.py command line [here](https://github.com/Valdes-Tresanco-MS/GMX-MMPBSA#calling-mmpbsapy-from-the-command-line)_

 That being said, once you are in the folder containing all files, the command-line will be as follows: